cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 One of the important features of using S3 is that it offers a highly durable, scalable, and secure destination for backing up and archiving critical data [@hid-sp18-420-amazon-S3].
-As per AWS documentation, "Amazon S3 is designed to deliver 99.999999999% durability, and it is used to store data for millions of applications used by market leaders in every industry" [@hid-sp18-420-amazon-S3].
+As per AWS documentation,

+> ``Amazon S3 is designed to deliver 99.999999999% durability, and it
+> is used to store data for millions of applications used by market
+> leaders in every industry'' [@hid-sp18-420-amazon-S3].

 Amazon S3 provides versioning capability to provide even further protection for stored data.
 It is easy to define lifecycle rules to